GitXpresso/GitXpresso/README.md

 ## Hi there 👋
-I mostly interested self hosting and ethical hacking, If you need me to improve/update your readme on your repository, then heres my email [gitxpresso](mailto:gitxpresso@outlook.com) so you can email me to let me know that you need help with editing and updating your markdown.
-Have any questions about my grammar on readme on my profile then use my contact [email](mailto:gitxpresso@outlook.com) mailto link dont work then copy and paste this in your search bar
+I mostly interested self hosting and ethical hacking, If you need me to improve/update your readme on your repository, email me to let me know that you need help with editing and updating your markdown.
+Have any questions about my grammar about the readme on my profile then use my contact email:
 ```
 mailto:gitxpresso@outlook.com
 ```

 # Visitors
 ![Visitor Count](https://profile-counter.glitch.me/gitxpresso/count.svg)